-Students may be assigned lunch or after school detention for infractions of school rules or disruptive behavior.
+Students may be assigned detention during or outside of regular school hours for infractions of school rules or disruptive behavior.

-INAPPROPRIATE CLOTHING/ACCESSORIES
+• INAPPROPRIATE CLOTHING/ACCESSORIES

 Clothing is generally acceptable for school wear as long as it follows health and safety guidelines, does not disrupt the teaching/learning process, does not create school disorder, and does not create a harassing or intimidating environment (e.g., students are to wear shoes or sandals and may not wear clothes that threaten or demean other students).
-Students may not wear clothing or accessories that display words or images directly or indirectly advertising alcohol, tobacco, drugs or related products or which promote the use of these products, or that are profane, obscene, or sexually suggestive.
+Students may not wear clothing or accessories that display words or images directly or indirectly advertising alcohol, tobacco, drugs or related products or which promote the use of these products, or that are profane, obscene or sexually suggestive.